-CE credit programs must include learning outcomes pertaining to the established domains of practice for Student Affairs Educator Certification and be approved by the Consortium.
+CE credit programs must be approved by the Consortium.
+The program provider must submit the program for approval using the processes and policies outlined in the CE Provider Handbook.
+Approved CE credit programs must include learning outcomes pertaining to the established domains of practice for Student Affairs

+Educator Certification.
 The educational content must support certificants' learning and development in at least one of the eight domains of practice:

-Foundations of the Profession
+- Foundations of the Profession

 - Student Learning, Development, and Success

 - Assessment and Evaluation

 - Social Justice and Inclusion

 - Leadership

 - Talent Management

 - Crisis and Risk Management

 - Financial and Facility Management